 This claim is wrong at a practical level.
 Let’s see why.
 In order to authenticate or certify some data using only data anchoring, the creator or certifier of the data would need to create the anchoring transaction by himself using his own Bitcoin address, find a way to link his bitcoin address to his identity, and pay the fees with his own bitcoins.

 Because transaction fees are expensive (a few dollars for Bitcoin transactions as of writing) all platforms factorize as much anchors as possible into one transaction obviously signed by the platform and paid using the platform’s bitcoins.

-Signature timestamping with no intermediate legacy signature solutions are either not timestamped, or use a centralized authority to prove signature timestamp, while time stamping is inherent to signature anchoring
+Legacy signature solutions are either not timestamped, or use a centralized authority to prove signature timestamp, while time stamping is inherent to signature anchoring

 Data provenance verification

-— e-document used as proof of residence (like utility bills) can be signed by their emitter to eradicate forgery
+Electronic documents used as proof of residence (like utility bills) can be signed by their emitter to eradicate forgery

 Data certification verification

 Within a data processing workflow, a Certification Authority can sign some data to prove it certified it at a given date